 - Preheat the oven to 350.
 Put the chicken in the bottom of a 9 x 13 baking dish.
 Layer the pieces of ham on top.

-- In a blender combine the melted butter, softened cream cheese, white wine (if using), mustard, lemon juice, and salt.
+- In a large bowl with an electric mixer combine the melted butter, softened cream cheese, white wine (if using), mustard, lemon juice, and salt.
 Blend until a thick sauce forms.
 Spread this sauce over the chicken and ham in the baking dish.

 - Lay the slices of swiss cheese on top of the sauce.
 Bake for 30-40 minutes until hot.